 When I started Airbnb I did not include a full-length mirror in any of the rooms.
 It crossed my mind but I didn’t follow through.
 I thought it wasn’t that important because we had a giant mirror in the bathroom already.
 I opted-in for a light up vanity mirror instead.
 The feedback (all from female guests by the way) was to have a full-length mirror.
 I went on Craig’s List and purchased a second-hand full-length mirror for the room.
 I would recommend all hosts to buy at least one full-length mirror.

 Baking homemade muffins, biscuits, cookies – pretty much anything homemade makes guests happy.
 I was surprised by the responses from guests.
 Chocolate is probably the most beloved flavor, if and when my husband decides to bake.
-Jared’s a magnificent baker, unlike that wrenched wife who just eats!
+Hubby’s a magnificent baker, unlike that wrenched wife who just eats!
 Just make sure you have a sanitized kitchen and a food prep license before doughing out the yum.
 You can also consider ordering baked goods from local bakeries in bulk – that’s what we do most of the time.

 From 2016 to 2017, I saw a 15% price decline caused by local competition and an introduction of Airbnb’s Smart Pricing.
 I thought of experimenting with cost-cutting measures starting from the snack tray.

 When I started I poured in $5-10 worth of treats (chips, cookies, candy bars, power bars) between every single new turnover.
 After awhile I notice some guest never touch it and some guests took the entire bowl.
 I left out 20 something packs of Larabars for a two-night stay with two ladies.
 The Larabars were all gone by the time they left.
 There were no wrappers so I’m assuming it was to-go.
 No offense to the Larabar makers but those gluten-free hipster bars taste miserable!
 I was more surprised anyone wanted to take them!